aviate-labs/agent-go/README.md

 }
 ```

+### Using WalletCanister as proxy
+Please refer ic/wallet/README.md for detail.

 ## Packages

 You can find the documentation for each package in the links below.
 Examples can be found throughout the documentation.